wschpero/statapush/README.md

     statapushpref, provider("pushover") userid(<USER KEY>) token(<TOKEN>)

-You preferences are saved in a file called statapushpref.ado along with your other Stata packages.
+You preferences are saved in a file called statapushpref.do along with your other Stata packages.

 ###Bug Reports